redis/redis-doc/topics/cluster-tutorial.md

 Redis Cluster supports multiple key operations as long as all the keys involved into a single command execution (or whole transaction, or Lua script execution) all belong to the same hash slot.
+For Lua script, if there are multiple master nodes, and the user wants to execute the operations on multiply keys which belong to different nodes in a script, the user should load and execute the script individually on each master node, and the results aggregated.
 The user can force multiple keys to be part of the same hash slot by using a concept called *hash tags*.

 Hash tags are documented in the Redis Cluster specification, but the gist is